ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 ## Concept

-Given these two links
+Given these two links:

 * https://tt-acm.github.io/DesignExplorer/
 * https://github.com/ladybug-tools/design_explorer_lite

-Is it possible to replicate much of the functionality of these two sets of scripts in a way that
+Is it possible to replicate much of the functionality of these two sets of scripts in a way that:

 * Is built on easy-peasy code with few dependencies?
 * Can do 80% or so of what these apps do?
 * Exposes interesting new ways of visualizing the data?
-* All values derived from CSV set by algorithm - no human intervention needed to get going
+* All values derived from CSV aare set by algorithm - no human intervention needed to get going?

 The following sections - newest on top - are a show and tell of the adventures in responding to the above challenge.